Patrick Johnson (wide receiver): Business and Philanthropy

 Johnson has helped several charities and non-profit organizations through volunteering and fundraising.
 Johnson collected 20,000 books for the program "Baltimore Reads" Books for Kids Day, and guest modeled for Tommy Hilfiger's fundraiser for the Living Classrooms Organization while playing for the Baltimore Ravens, respectively.
 In 2003, Mr. Johnson interned with GOPAC while playing for the Washington Redskins, then chaired by former congressman and standout quarterback J.C.
 Watts.
 GOPAC (Link to site) is a political action committee aimed at training candidates for grassroots campaigning.

 Johnson has accepted several keynote speaking engagements, most notably the Pigskin Preview organized by Virginia Governor Bob McDonnell.
 He is also a published writer, having co-authored an article for Worth and written independently for Overtime Magazines.
 Johnson has provided consulting in the private equity, oil and gas, mining, gaming, nutraceutical, entertainment, internet, and real estate industries.

 On February 16, 2018, three Johnson-controlled business entities—PDX Partners, Victura Construction Group, and Cherubim Interests—had their trading halted as the Securities and Exchange Commission (SEC) launched an investigation into alleged investments in cryptocurrencies and blockchain technology.
 The SEC questioned the accuracy of the information provided by the companies regarding these investments.

 The Patrick Johnson Foundation was launched in 2003 and served as a national Philanthropic and programmatic not-for-profit organization.

 In 2024, Johnson was named president of the Oregon Blackbears of the Arena Football League.
 Johnson led the Blackbears' efforts to remain operational after the league's reorganization removed the original owners.
 Months later, Johnson became a special advisor to the Oregon Lightning of Arena Football One, the franchise co-owned, managed, and coached by former Blackbears coach Chuck Jones.
 Between the Blackbears' dissolution and the Lightning's founding, Johnson was named an owner of a Las Vegas franchise in the Global Flag Football League, a proposed professional flag football league.
 In February 2025, the GFFL promoted Johnson to league president.
+On December 31, 2025, Johnson was named as special consultant to American Indoor Football.